Ready to Study Abroad?

 Weekend Excursion to Rome, the Eternal City

-Students spend the weekend in the Eternal City, visiting St. Peter’s Basilica and the Vatican Museums, the Colosseum, exploring the Trastevere neighborhood, taking a bike tour, and seeing the catacombs of St. Calixtus, all while enjoying delicious Roman meals.
+Students spend the weekend in the Eternal City, visiting the Colosseum, exploring the historical center, learning more about the local cuisine and taking a bike tour along the Appia Antica, all while enjoying delicious Roman meals.

 Students take a guided tour of the Fondazione Castiglione, former studio of Designer Achilles Castiglione, considered one of the greatest and most innovative designers of the 20th Century.
 On top of viewing designs and prototypes, the tour gives an inside look at Castiglione’s design process.